Penrith railway station, Sydney: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The station buildings are good examples of second class and third class station buildings despite the changes made over the years.
 They feature typical design characteristics of such roadside railway station buildings in the 1860s and 1890s, such as a large central brick building flanked by attached wing, simple hip roofs with multiple brick chimneys, a symmetrical layout and platform awning supported on cast iron columns with decorative bracketing.

 The signal box is of aesthetic significance as a dominant feature within the station's setting presenting a design more like an airport control tower than a signal box.
 It is an unusual example of post World War II period Functionalist style railway signal boxes due to its polygonal signal tower and flat roofed stepped down wing featuring multi-paned glazing to Up, Down and rail side elevations of the control room of the tower, and a polygonal hipped and tiled roof with wide eaves.

 Penrith SM's residence is of aesthetic significance as a landmark within the Penrith station precinct and the historic town of Penrith.
 It is a simply detailed symmetrical building demonstrating the construction techniques of the late 19th-century "type 4" railway residences, where aesthetic qualities and embellishments were restricted due to a balance between status and financial restraint.

-The water tank, filler spout and water column are engineered structures of the steam industrial age that possess a robust functional aesthetic well suited to railway environs.
-The turntable is an excellent example of a 19th-century cast-iron turntable demonstrating technology of such structures at the time.
+The water tank, filler spout and water column are engineered structures of the steam industrial age.
+The turntable is an excellent example of a 19th-century cast-iron turntable.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The place has the potential to contribute to the local community's sense of place and can provide a connection to the local community's history.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The signal box has a moderate degree of technical research potential as it retains its original communication and control desk, CTC panel and staff signalling equipment.
 These features, however, are found at many other signal boxes in the railway network.